 Note that Vocal Area Recital attendance records are separate requirements from the School of Music concert attendance records.
 However, Vocal Area Recitals can also count towards the School of Music recital attendance requirements.
-A schedule of recitals for the semester are listed at the end of the syllabus.
+A schedule of recitals for the semester will be provided at the beginning of the semester.